 The Company monitors its investments in affiliates for indicators of other-than-temporary declines in value on an ongoing basis.
 If the Company determines that an "other-than-temporary" decline in value has occurred, an impairment loss will be recorded, which is measured as the difference between the recorded book value and the fair value of the investment.
-Included in the Company's retained earnings is undistributed income of non-consolidated affiliates accounted for under the equity method of approximately \$8 million at December 31, 2014.
+As of December 31, 2016 the Company's retained earnings did not contain any undistributed income of non-consolidated affiliates accounted for using the equity method.